-Of the above description of poor the country contains not a small number, who reckon it little that they are in the possession of noble farms which they are every year improving, and which every year is rising in value, with stock to which they are constantly adding-so long as they may be unable to lay by, at the same time, something handsome in the way of money.
+Of the above description of poor the country contains not a small number, who reckon it little that they are in the possession of noble farms which they are every year improving, and which every year is raising in value, with stock to which they are constantly adding-so long as they may be unable to lay by, at the same time, something handsome in the way of money.
 To their laying by of money I have no objection.
 On the contrary, I should be glad to see them do it; yet all things being taken into account, I cannot think them standing very greatly in need of pity.
-To complainers generally, let me commend the example of a philosophic Englishman with whom I met a few years ago, who, determined to make the best of every thing, assured me, after dilating on the happiness of his lot, that all he needed to make him impregnable was a drawbridge, as his house was surrounded on all sides by swamps.

-In relation to the future destiny of the Country a weighty responsibility rests on us all, because our conduct will infallibly have an influence upon it, for good or for evil.
+In relation to the future destiny of the country a weightyresponsibility rests on us all, because our conduct will infallibly have an influence upon it, for good or for evil.
 What we would wish to have it become in character or circumstances, let us heartily lend our aid to make it.

-Let us guard with special care, amid the excitements into which an honograble zeal for what we hold to be true and right may sometimes hurry us, against the utterance of a word, the performance of an act, the cherishing even of a thought, which would excite suspicion of the country's principle, or damage its reputation, or in any way injure it.
+Let us guard with special care, amid the excitements into which an honourable zeal for what we hold to be true and right may sometimes hurry us, against the utterance of a word, the performance of an act, the cherishing even of a thought, which would excite suspicion of the country's principle, or damage its reputation, or in any way injure it.
 Its interests are far too sacred to be sacrificed to party feeling or party projects in any quarter or in any form.
-From my inmost soul I apply to it the beautiful legend of my own loved native city, "Let Canada Flourish"-its older form especially-"Let Canada Flourish through the Preaching of the Word."
+From my inmost soul I apply to it the beautiful legend of my own loved native city, "Let Canada flourish"-its older form especially-"Let Canada flourish through the Preaching of the Word."

-With thanks for your attention, on which I have drawn, I fear, more largely than I ought, I bid you, Ladies and Gentlemen, Good Night.
+With thanks for your attention, on which I have drawn, I fear, more largely than I ought, I hid you, Ladies and Gentlemen, Good Night,